US financial operations guide for outsourcing and offshoring service providers

 • Reputational risk: If your vendor or service provider fails, it will appear to your clients and counterparties as your failure.
 And, if you are a regulated company, your regulators will also see it as your failure and responsibility.

-• Quality Issues: Your offshore vendor's poor performance or poor reliability will be your poor performance to your clients and counterparties.
-That is, it will be your poor performance if you can work at all.
+• Quality issues: Your offshore vendor's poor performance or poor reliability will be reflected in your poor performance to your clients and counterparties.
+That is, your poor performance will be if you can work at all.

 • Poor communication: Everyone has their favorite frustration story of dealing with an offshore service provider who simply does not speak the language well enough to communicate.

-There are financial risks involved in outsourcing and offshoring that must be acknowledged and managed.
+Financial risks involved in outsourcing and offshoring must be acknowledged and managed.

-• Payment issues: When dealing with offshore vendors and service providers, you face failures of payment systems, hacking risks, and exchange rate risks.
+• Payment issues: When dealing with offshore vendors and service providers, you face payment system failures, hacking risks, and exchange rate risks.
 One way to deal with this is to get an international payment card like Airwallex for your teams.

 • Tax and regulatory compliance: Your offshore vendors may not be doing all they should do regarding taxes and compliance or even giving you the information to ensure these obligations are met.
 Once again, their failures are your failures.